Skip to content

 - Domain intent (business rules)

-- System intent (architectural decisions)
+- System intent (architecture decisions)

 - Implementation intent (code-level choices)